zbrasseaux/diceroll/README.md

 Setup :
 -	run setup.sh with `bash setup.sh` or `./setup.sh`
--	additionally, you can run `sudo cp ./dice.py /usr/bin/dice`.
+-	additionally, you can run `sudo cp ./dice.py /usr/bin/dice` followed by `sudo chmod 777 /usr/bin/dice`.
 I only included the `setup.sh` file because some people are lazy.